Obada111/competitive-programming/README.md

 ### **📌 Complete CP Roadmap (for all levels)**
 👉 https://www.notion.so/Roadmap-29cf4abdd6528065a1f4fb69db1ce9ac

-This roadmap includes:
+This roadmap contains:

+- Level 1 → Fundamentals
+- Level 2 → Core Competitive Programming
-- Level 1, Level 2, and Level 3
+- Level 3 → Advanced Algorithms & ICPC Training
-- All topics in the correct learning order
+- All topics in correct order
+- How to practice and when to progress

-**Start here — this roadmap already contains every topic you need.**
+**Start here — this roadmap is the main guide.**

 ---

 # 📚 Additional CP Resources
 Use these resources for problemsets, explanations, and deeper training.
-*(Your main guide should still be the Roadmap above.)*

 ---